WesleyMagi/devopscloud/README.md

 This project demonstrates a **CI/CD pipeline** and **infrastructure automation** for deploying a **Java Spring Boot backend** and a **React frontend** to AWS using **GitLab CI/CD, Terraform, Docker, and Kubernetes**.

 The solution includes:
-- **CI/CD Pipeline**: Automates build, test, Dockerization, and deployment.
+- **CI/CD Pipeline**: Automates build, test, Dockerisation, and deployment.
 - **Infrastructure as Code (IaC)**: Uses **Terraform** to provision AWS infrastructure.
 - **AWS Services Used**: EKS (Kubernetes), RDS (PostgreSQL), VPC, Subnets, IAM, and CloudWatch.
 - **Automated Scaling**: Kubernetes auto-scaling for high availability.